MicrosoftDocs/fabric-docs/docs/admin/endorsement-setup.md

 * Enabling certification on your tenant.
 * Defining a list of security groups whose members will be authorized to certify items.
 * Providing a URL that points to the documentation for the organization's item certification process, if such documentation exists.
 * Deciding whether to delegate certification setup to domain administrators, so that they can set up certification specifically for their domain.
-When you delegate certification setup to domain adminstrators, domain administrators of each domain can override any or all tenant-level certification settings, including enable/disable, on their domain.
+When you delegate certification setup to domain adminstrators, the administrators of each domain can override any or all tenant-level certification settings, including enable/disable, for their domain.

 Certification is part of Power BI's *endorsement* feature.
 For more information, see the [endorsement overview](../governance/endorsement-overview.md).